Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the wealth of knowledge and insights provided by the hosts, highlighting both informative and entertaining discussions.
+Listeners appreciate the wealth of knowledge and expertise shared by the hosts, often commenting on the informative and thought-provoking nature of the discussions.

 Talking Points